-Call 911–The most important thing to do after a dangerous car accident is to ensure safety of you, your passengers, and the passengers in the other vehicle(s).
+- Call 911–The most important thing to do after a dangerous car accident is to ensure the safety of you, your passengers, and the passengers in the other vehicle(s).
 Don’t assume another person has called–your life is too important to wait.
 Even if the other car suggests it, don’t just exchange insurance information and move on.

-At the scene, take photos of the following:
+Take photos of the following: